Kartiksood10/Threejs-Playground/README.md

 # Threejs-Playground

 A Three.js Scene created using threejs(3d animations), cannon.js(physics world), dat.gui(visual representation).
-Scene contains Loaded animated models, spheres, cubes and custom background scene.
+Scene contains Loaded animated models, spheres, cubes and a custom background scene.
 Experimentation playground to explore Three.js Javascript library and its application.

 Steps to use Threejs-Playground